-All of the presentations described below will be offered in person.
+All of the presentations described below are offered in person.
 Please use the request link at the bottom of the page if you'd like to schedule a presentation.
 If you prefer an asynchronous format, as a U110 instructor, you can go to the U110 FYS course shell in Canvas and access a variety of career modules related to these presentations.

 Many students come to IUPUI to prepare for a career, but have few or no concrete plans.
 This interactive session demonstrates the importance of setting major and career exploration goals now.
 Students will be able to identify personal traits to consider and will understand career exploration using information, people resources, and their own experiences.
 This presentation is ideal for introducing career planning to students (25–30 minutes).

 The FOCUS assessment, our free online assessment tool, can help students better articulate their values, interests, skills, and personality traits and can assist students in making connections between that information and major and career options that might be a good fit for their unique characteristics.

 In this presentation, we discuss the purpose and benefits of assessments in career planning, provide insights into students’ results, and demonstrate how the instrument can be used as a resource for additional career exploration.
 You may choose to play this FOCUS overview video to introduce how to navigate FOCUS prior to students taking the assessment.

 Students should use the FOCUS assignment to complete the assessment and begin processing on their own prior to this presentation (30–45 minutes or based on time available).